RRC-ACE-Outreach/TechCamp/README.md

 Welcome to our Junior High visitors for Girls Exploring Information Technology, and welcome to our High School visitors for Day in the Life of an IT Student.

 We have two streams running for TechCamp, so please follow the links below for the stream you have chosen.
-Video recordings for each session can be found on the **[Red River College ACE - YouTube channel at this link](https://www.youtube.com/channel/UC4h_O-Re8zIQ5FZTIcsrN0g)**, playlist links can be found below.
+Video recordings for each session can be found on the **<a href="https://www.youtube.com/channel/UC4h_O-Re8zIQ5FZTIcsrN0g" target="_blank">Red River College ACE - YouTube channel at this link</a>**, playlist links can be found below.

 ## Stream 1: Building a Web Application
 Thank you for spending a day with us learning about Information Technology at Red River College.

 If you want to do all of the Web Application activities again, all of the files and code snippets you will need are in this GitHub.

-Video recordings for each session in this stream can be found on the **[Red River College ACE YouTube Playlist for Stream 1](https://www.youtube.com/playlist?list=PL6Izhxz8ouOmmyt8O3aTvsyM7iYDj5d-J)**.
+Video recordings for each session in this stream can be found on the **<a href="https://youtube.com/playlist?list=PL6Izhxz8ouOmmyt8O3aTvsyM7iYDj5d-J" target="_blank">Red River College ACE YouTube Playlist for Stream 1</a>**.

 #### 0. [Before you Start: complete this setup.](https://github.com/RRC-ACE-Outreach/TechCamp/blob/main/TechCamp%20-%20Web%20App/0%20Before%20You%20Start%20Demo.md)
 - Once setup is complete, TechCamp will follow the links below: